%3Aformat(webp)%2F30cc8478-72d2-4808-9bab-6b9b5106e935-ultimasnchwrm-1-.jpeg&w=1920&q=75)

 Our forest is not just protected—it’s monitored.
 A rotating team of biologists, forest engineers, and ecologists deploy tools to measure biodiversity, track endangered species, and evaluate forest health.
 They guide the installation of camera traps, run transect surveys, collect water and soil data, and produce regular impact reports.
 This is how we stay transparent—and how sponsors know their land is more than symbolic.

-"A biotic baseline provides the scientific foundation for managing the natural area acquired.
+"I coordinated and developed the first biotic baseline in the forest.
+That provides the scientific foundation for managing the natural area acquired.
 It offers precise information on biodiversity and ecosystems, ensuring conservation based on the highest standards.
-Regular monitoring tracks ecological changes and evaluates the effectiveness of protection measures — promoting a sustainable strategy that strengthens the bond between the community and the Amazon rainforest.”
+Regular monitoring tracks ecological changes and evaluates the effectiveness of protection measures, promoting a sustainable strategy that strengthens the bond between the community and the Amazon rainforest.”

 Sponsoring land helps fund Juan’s patrols and Camilo’s logistics